Maroon shining parrot: Breeding

 Maroon shining parrots breed in their natural habitat during the cool and dry season.
 Breeding happens specifically in May to October.
 They make their nests lined with rotten wood in cavities of dead trees or the stumps of palm trees.
 The average clutch size of the maroon shining parrot is two or three eggs which are laid in tree cavities.
 The growth time lasts for about 25 to 34 days.
 Chicks are fed three times a day and the amount of food each receives depends on the age.
 When it comes time to leave the nest, the chicks are in the range of 7 to 9 weeks old.

 In captivity

 Red-shining parrots are rarely raised in captivity.
-They are in danger of extinction, and are therefore usually only raised in captivity by people who have done specific training.
 If they are wanted for breeding they can then be placed into breeding programs.

 For the most part, the parrots are quiet during the day.
 Towards the evening is when they tend to be vocal.
 They can learn to talk.
 They prefer to fly around during the evening times.
 They also enjoy self-bathing.

 These parrots should remain in stable climates; they are accustomed to warmth.
-The ideal living temperature for the maroon shining parrot is above 23 C (72 F).
-If the temperature drops below 15 C (59 F), there could be serious negative consequences for the bird, as it is not well-adapted to the cold.
+The ideal living temperature for the maroon shining parrot is above 23 C. If the temperature drops below 15 C, there could be serious negative consequences for the bird, as it is not well-adapted to the cold.